Explore below our guidance for psychiatrists and their colleagues working in secondary and specialist mental health settings.

 - In responding to COVID-19, staff in mental health/learning disability and autism providers may need to make difficult decisions in the context of reduced capacity and increasing demand.
 These decisions will need to balance clinical need (both mental and physical), patient, staff and public safety and risk.
 Decisions should ensure critical services are maintained during the pandemic including those services within the community which can impact significantly on both mental and physical health.
 Providers should ensure that they have in place a patient panel or an ethics committee to advise on decisions regarding the prioritisation of resources or changes to service delivery.
 This can be an existing group.

 - When considering plans, providers should consider not just patients’ vulnerability to the physical infection, but their vulnerability stemming from mental health needs, a learning disability, autism or a mixture of these.
 People of all ages will be at risk of mortality through suicide, injury, self-harm and self-neglect, so changes to services need to have patient safety as the paramount concern, including issues related to safeguarding.
 Providers should also consider the access to support a patient may receive from informal and formal care and whether this is also impacted by the pandemic.
-I think we need to qualify what we mean by informal and formal care.

 - Providers will wish to consider the cumulative impact on the mental and physical well-being of carers of the pandemic, especially family members caring for a person who has additional needs at a time of increased social isolation, reduced access to activities and in some cases where shielding has been advised for an individual, (carer or cared for).